Tarax Show

-The Tarax Show was an early Australian children's TV program on GTV-9 in Melbourne running from 1957 to 1969.
+The Tarax Show is an early Australian children's TV program on GTV-9 in Melbourne running from 1957 to 1969.

 Synopsis

-Denzil Howson who was then Assistant Program Manager at GTV9, was asked by Norman Spencer to develop a daily children's program.
+Denzil Howson who was then assistant program manager at GTV9, was asked by Norman Spencer to develop a daily children's program.
 A pilot of the show was kinescope recorded onto film.
 The program started on Melbourne's GTV-9 on 21 January 1957 (only two days after the official opening of GTV9), debuting from the Myer Emporium Lonsdale St store window, as the GTV9 studios in Bendigo Street, Richmond were still under construction.
 Normally the program was produced from GTV-9, but some editions were taped at ATN-7 in Sydney to help build the audience there.

 Beginning under the name The Happy Show, the first host was Happy Hammond, who had come to television from radio.
 The program was sponsored by Tarax Drinks from April 1957, with the name changing to The Tarax Happy Show.
 The show was co-hosted by Princess Panda (Panda Lisner}.
 After Happy Hammond and Princess Panda departed to HSV-7, the program was simply The Tarax Show, hosted by Geoff Corke ("King Corky, King of the Kids") and later by Norman Swain (known as "Uncle Norman" on the Tarax Show) ... he too had come from radio (known as "Billy Bouncer" on 3KZ's Children's Hour show each morning before school).

-Melbourne ventriloquist Ron Blaskett and his mischievous doll, Gerry Gee, named for GTV-9, were featured for several years.
+Melbourne ventriloquist, Ron Blaskett and his mischievous doll, Gerry Gee, named for GTV-9, were featured for several years.
 Gerry was very popular, spawning a variety of merchandise, including a range of "Gerry Gee Junior" dolls.
 Blaskett's ventriloquist act was the first variety act to appear on the channel.
 He also starred in spin-off programs The Adventures of Gerry Gee and Do You Trust Your Wife.
 In 2009, a retrospective DVD was released You, Me and Gerry Gee, following on from the book of the same name.

 The most popular segment in the early years of the show was "Girl Next Door", where Gerry would talk over the fence to a girl from his class, originally Elaine McKenna, later Patti McGrath (Patti Newton).
 Other segments included "Banjo Club", "Pura Prize Time", "Speaking of Animals", "TV Stars of Tomorrow", "TV Gym", "Stan Stafford's Bunkhouse", "Friends in Blue", "How It Works", "Dog Shop" and "Tiny's Story".

 Musical accompaniments were provided by Margot Sheridan (piano) and Laurie Wilson (organ).